Linaro/lava/doc/v2/development.rst

 Blackened source code
 ---------------------

-LAVA has adopted ``black`` as the sole formatter for all LAVA source code written in Python. ``black`` is only available in Debian for Buster and later - it is not suitable for backporting to Stretch.
-However, Buster is starting the release freeze process ready for a release in Q2 2019.
-If you are running Buster on your development machine already, or have Buster packages available to you, you can install ``black`` using ``apt`` as usual.
-You can also choose to install ``black`` from https://github.com/ambv/black if it is not available for your OS.

 `black` is now applied to **all** LAVA source code files and merge requests will **fail** CI if a change breaks the formatting.